 However, at the time of dismissal, the major professor and/or department chair/director may petition the academic dean for consideration of special circumstances that the professor thinks constitute justification for an exception to this regulation, but under no circumstances will a student be allowed more than one additional term of probation after reinstatement.
 Owing to the differential uses of the designation, "academic probation" shall not appear on permanent records of regular graduate students.
 After one probationary period, however, a student whose average falls within the probationary range will receive automatic dismissal.
 Consideration of the academic dismissal takes priority over any readmission application and must be resolved first.
 Students on dismissal are not eligible for readmission or the readmission appeal process unless they have first been reinstated by the academic dean.
-The academic dean is the final authority for reinstatement considerations (College graduate students seeking reinstatement must complete the Request for Immediate Reinstatement After Academic Dismissal form with their major professor.
-The form is found on the OASIS forms website: https://education.fsu.edu/oasis/graduate-students.)
+The academic dean is the final authority for reinstatement considerations CEHHS graduate students seeking reinstatement after academic dismissal must complete the Request for Immediate Reinstatement After Academic Dismissal form with their major professor.
+The form is found on the OASIS forms website:https://cehhs.fsu.edu/oasis/graduate-students. .The academic dean is the final authority for reinstatement considerations.